aleHansson/aleHansson/README.md

 # Projects

 My projects serve primarily as laboratories for improving my skill set as a software architect.
-For this reason their repositories remain private.
-Presently, two of them have had a significant impact in their role.
+This is where I feature the ones that have had a notable impact in this role.

 ## Calorie